hasenbanck/asche/README.md

 Provides an abstraction layer above ash to easier use Vulkan in Rust with minimal dependencies.

-Takes many code parts from gfx-rs, removes all graphic API abstraction and tries to use only minimal dependencies.

 ## Status

 Under heavy development.
 Not usable yet.